cleitonsouza01/trade/docs/api/trade.operation.md

     - Positive quantities represent a purchase.
     - Negative quantities represent a sale.
 + price: The raw unitary price of the asset being traded.
-+ fixed_comissions: A dict of discounts.
++ comissions: A dict of discounts.
 String keys and float values representing the name of the discounts and the values to be deducted from the operation.
-+ commission_rates: A dict of rates. string keys and float values representing the names of the fees and the values of the fees to be applied to the operation.
++ rates: A dict of rates. string keys and float values representing the names of the fees and the values of the fees to be applied to the operation.
 Rate values are always represented as a percentage.
 Rates are applied based on the